saulmoralespa/departamentos-y-ciudades-de-colombia-para-woocommerce/readme.txt

 = 1.1.29 =
 *  compatibility with version 5.5  of wordpress
 = 1.1.30 =
-*  Added cities in Antioquia y Casanare
+*  Added cities in Antioquia and Casanare
+= 1.1.31 =
+*  Updated cities in Cauca and Valle del Cauca
+= 1.1.32 =
+* Updated readme version wordpress
+= 1.1.33 =
+* Updated readme version wordpress